How Do I Fill Out A W-2 Form? Small Business Matters Explained

 Have Relevant Employee Information on Hand

-Along with payroll information, you'll also need some basic information from your employee.
+Along with payroll information, you'll also need some basic information from your employee to know how to fill out a w2.
 This includes things like their name, address, and social security number.
 You should already have all this information from the W-4 the employee filled out when you hired them.

 Once you've gathered the necessary information, you can start plugging it into the W-2 form.
 If you aren't sure what goes in which box, we'll walk you through the process.
 As you're filling this out, make sure you use black ink.
 You should also choose a font size that's readable.
 Don't go any smaller than size 12 font.